-In 2011, Sam won the “Best Composition” Sonokinetic Award for his track “The Forbidden Tomb”.
-In 2015, he won a Grand Prize Winner title of a road trip songwriting contest and a licensing deal with Indaba for “A Thousand Miles” – a track written, produced, performed, mixed and mastered by himself.
+In 2011, Sam won the Best Composition Sonokinetic Award for his track “The Forbidden Tomb” and, in 2015, won the Indaba Songwriting Award for “A Thousand Miles” – a track written, produced, performed, mixed and mastered by himself.

 Sam started his musical journey as a drummer in France.
 While spending time with his drum teacher in recording studios, he became intrigued by the technical aspects of mixing and mastering, and decided to learn more.
 With the help of video tutorials and books from accomplished engineers, he quickly gained knowledge and perfected it by assisting a friend during mixing sessions.
-In the meantime, he still expanded his interest for playing other instruments before discovering a passion for writing original music.
-“I’ve never had academic music training” confesses Sam.
+In the meantime, he still expanded his interest for playing various instruments before discovering a passion for writing original music.
+“I’ve never had academic music training” states Sam.
 “Everything I create is done instinctively, as if coming from my soul”

 Originally drawn, at an early age, to music from the Romantic era (1800-1880), Sam has since grown to appreciate many genres of music, which gives him the foundation and liberty to create music inspired by a broad range of influences and, consequently, to express his creativity through different styles as well.
 “Often, music artists are expected to categorize themselves into one particular genre” remarks Sam.
 “Restricting my creativity to this expectation would not be fulfilling.
 It would be like seeing the world in only one color.
 I love embracing cultures from around the globe and it definitely translates onto my work.
 Creating and producing music in many genres allows to characterize myself, depict different moods that we go through during our lifetime and, ultimately, pay tribute to artistic diversity”